-The program will begin with a set of lullabies that will include the Latino Duerme Negrito, Eric Whitacre’s charming Seal Lullaby and Carol Hall’s song to Jenny Rebecca, Four Days Old in a setting by Clair McElfresh.
-From there we move to games: the delightful Teddy Bears Picnic, a south African children’s game-song and the slightly raucous Tell My Ma, which is a Belfast street-kids song.
+The program will begin with a set of three lullabies: Carol Hall’s song to Jenny Rebecca, Four Days Old, the Latino Duerme Negrito, and Eric Whitacre’s charming Seal Lullaby.
+From there we move to the delightful Teddy Bears Picnic, and the slightly raucous Tell My Ma, which is a Belfast street-kids song.

-We complete the first half of the program with the Five Childhood Lyrics of English composer John Rutter.
+We complete the main section of the program with the Five Childhood Lyrics of English composer John Rutter.
 They were inspired by rhymes and verses for children, but the first four of the five are totally original compositions, with only the final piece being based on a well-known melody.
-They comprise of:

 Our Community Partner